 The Edvard Munch Museum has one of the biggest collections of artwork from one artist in the world including the prolific ‘Scream’ painting that you can see during your visit to the Oslo museum.

-The new Edvard Munch museum reopened in autumn 2020 and has a very futuristic and contemporary architectural design and will definitely quickly become a top favorite for those traveling to Oslo.
+The new Edvard Munch museum reopened in the autumn of 2020 and has a very futuristic and contemporary architectural design and will definitely quickly become a top favorite for those traveling to Oslo.

 12. Nobel Peace Center